ksaaskil/django-rbac/article.md

 class UserManager(BaseUserManager):
     def create_user(self, email, name, password=None):
         """
-        Creates and saves a User with the given email, name and password.
+        Create and save a user with the given email, name and password.
         """
         if not email:
             raise ValueError('Users must have an email address')